buhrmi/buhrmi/README.md

 # Hello there

 This is buhrmi, a web developer from Germany.
-Sometimes I [https://twitch.tv/buhrmitv](stream on Twitch).
+Sometimes I [stream on Twitch](https://twitch.tv/buhrmitv).
 Come say hi.

 ## Current projects